Graduate Student Load, Registration, and Attendance

 JSU awards 1 unit of credit for satisfactory completion of 1 60-minute session of classroom instruction and a minimum of 2 hours of out-of-class work for a minimum of 3 hours of course activities per week for a typical semester of not less than 14 weeks.
 For example:

 Typically, courses at JSU are awarded 3 semester credit hours per course.
-The 3 semester hours of credit consists of the equivalent of at least 3 hours (60-minute period) per week of "seat time" in-class and 6 hours per week of out-of-class academic activities for a period of at least 14 weeks.
+The 3 semester hours of credit consist of the equivalent of at least 3 hours (60-minute period) per week of "seat time" in-class and 6 hours per week of out-of-class academic activities for a period of at least 14 weeks.
 Hence, a standard 3 semester credit hour class meets for at least 42 contact hours per semester, plus a minimum average of 6 hours of activities outside of the classroom per week for 14 weeks.

 Alternatively, a credit hour may be granted for an equivalent amount of work as itemized above for other academic activities or instructional modes of delivery, such as distance education (blended, distance, and face-to-face instruction), laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.
 Course instructors are responsible for making adjustments so that the total number of hours of work required by students, regardless of instructional mode, is equivalent.
 Assigning credit for courses with alternate delivery methods is based on content and instructional activities.
 When courses are offered both in the traditional format as well as via distance, the syllabi for the modes of delivery demonstrate similar content and expectations so that distance education and face-to-face instruction classes are awarded the same number of credit hours.
 For classes offered in a shortened format, such as summer terms, the hours are prorated so that classes contain the same total number of contact hours and instructional activities as if the classes were scheduled for a full 14-week semester.

-When developing courses, faculty are responsible for ensuring that the designated work load for a course justifies granting the student the specified number of credit hours as indicated in the course description.
+When developing courses, faculty are responsible for ensuring that the designated workload for a course justifies granting the student the specified number of credit hours as indicated in the course description.
 When courses are taught via distance learning where no actual “contact hours” are required, faculty are responsible for designing their courses to ensure that an equivalent quantity of content and academic activities are included as would be required if the course were taught in a traditional format.
 Ultimately, the responsibility for protecting the academic integrity of curricula, programs, and class schedules rests with the university’s provost and senior vice president for academic affairs.

 For graduate and professional students, even though the face-to-face meeting time may be equivalent to that required for undergraduate students, the required academic work will exceed the total nine hours per week as described above since out-of-class demands will exceed 2 hours per week.